Complete Boolean algebra

 In mathematics, a complete Boolean algebra is a Boolean algebra in which every subset has a supremum (least upper bound).
 Complete Boolean algebras are used to construct Boolean-valued models of set theory in the theory of forcing.
 Every Boolean algebra A has an essentially unique completion, which is a complete Boolean algebra containing A such that every element is the supremum of some subset of A. As a partially ordered set, this completion of A is the Dedekind–MacNeille completion.

-More generally, if κ is a cardinal then a Boolean algebra is called κ-complete if every subset of cardinality less than κ has a supremum.
+More generally, for some cardinal κ, a Boolean algebra is called κ-complete if every subset of cardinality less than or equal to κ has a supremum.